bkochuna/ners570f21-Lab06/test/readme.md

 # Adding tests

-To add tests, create a new file whose filename begins with `test_` and ends with `.cpp` for naming convention purposes.
+To add tests, create a new file whose filename begins with `test_` and ends with `.cpp`, the latter of which is required for the testing framework.
 Any number of tests can be added to a single file.
 Each file should have one call to `TEST_MAIN()` at the bottom.
 Add tests in the following format: